Berkeley-CS195/sp23/content/about.md

 course instructors.
 Essays will be announced on the website, in class, and on Piazza.

 Essays are peer reviewed, which means you will review nine essays and have each of your essays reviewed by three of your peers.
 You will also have the option of posting your essays publicly.
 Those who do so will be eligible for prizes.

 Peer Conversations
 -------

 We would like to encourage you to explore a range of perspectives on the issues we will be discussing in this course.
-This semester, you will be required to have one one-on-one conversation with a random peer for at least half an hour, at a time and place of your choice.
+This semester, you will be required to have one one-on-one conversation with an assigned peer for at least half an hour, at a time and place of your choice.
 Further details TBA.

 Grading
 -------